thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Synchronicity across nodes

-This document describes the Internet Computer as having a single global state that can be modified and queried.
+This document describes the BigFile as having a single global state that can be modified and queried.
 In reality, it consists of many nodes, which may not be perfectly in sync.

 As long as you talk to one (honest) node only, the observed behavior is nicely sequential.
 If you issue an update (i.e. state-mutating) call to a canister (e.g. bump a counter), and node A indicates that the call has been executed, and you then issue a query call to node A, then A's response is guaranteed to include the effect of the update call (and you will receive the updated counter value).